The Bankrate promise

 |You must earn a regular income and show an ability to repay your debts

 |Typically four to six months for debt discharge

 |Three to five years on a repayment plan

 |How long does it stay on your credit report?

 How to prove undue hardship for student loans

-While undue hardship can look different for each person, this term is used to describe a situation where it would be practically impossible for you to repay your student loans.
+While undue hardship can look different for each person, this term describes a situation where it would be practically impossible to repay your student loans.
 Historically, it has been a high threshold for student loan borrowers to meet.

 There are three prongs to proving undue hardship: